heimrichhannot/contao-ldap-bundle/README.md

 ### How does the synchronization work?

-Basically, by running the command `vendor/bin/contao-console huh_ldap:sync` the groups and users are imported as specified in your `config.yml` configuration.
+Basically, by running the command `vendor/bin/contao-console huh_ldap:sync_persons` the users and groups are imported as specified in your `config.yml` configuration.
 You can do that initially to retrieve all users/members.

 In addition, on login (backend and frontend), the data for the given username is retrieved from ldap and synced to the